Victor Bockarie Foh: Political career

 An experienced career politician, Victor Foh has been a loyal member of the All People's Congress political party since 1970.
 From 1970 to 1982, Victor Foh served as District Officer in Bonthe, Koinadugu, Bo, Kambia, Kenema and Kono District.
 Victor Foh has held government positions under all three APC presidents of Sierra Leone: Siaka Stevens, Joseph Saidu Momoh and Ernest Bai Koroma.

 Foh was one of the principal writers of the 5 December 1995 All People's Congress Constitution; and he served as the first Assistant National Secretary General of the APC.

 Victor Foh was the APC vice presidential candidate, along with APC presidential candidate Edward Turay, in the 1996 presidential election, in which the APC received only 5.4% of the votes.
 In 1996 Foh was elected to a seat in Parliament.
 From 2002 to 2012, Foh served as Secretary-General of the APC, and from 2012 to 2015, he was Sierra Leone's Ambassador to China.

 In 2014, Foh was recognized for his distinguished and dedicated service to the state in the field of politics by the President Ernest Bai Koroma who made him a Commander of the Order of the Republic (CRSL).

 On March 19, 2015, Victor Foh was sworn in as Vice President of Sierra Leone by President Ernest Bai Koroma, who appointed him to the position.
 Foh's sworn in ceremony was held at State House in the capital Freetown and was attended by many senior government officials.
 Victor Foh replaced Samuel Sam-Sumana as vice president, after he was dismissed by Koroma.

 Personal life

 Victor Foh is an ethnic Mende and a native of Bo District in Southern Sierra Leone.
 Foh is a fluent speaker of the Mende language.
 Victor Foh is a Christian.
 Foh was previously married to Jeneba Jabbie Foh, daughter of the late West African mining magnate Al Haji Mohamed Baimba Jabbie.
+Foh was also married to Khadijah Khan of Jimmi, and they had one son, Victor B. Foh.
 Victor Foh is currently married to Jonta Mumie Foh and has five adult children.